-- 9. The Bureau shall appoint the Secretary-General pursuant to Rule 197. - 10.
-The Bureau shall lay down the implementing rules relating to European Parliament and Council Regulation (EC) No 2004/2003 on the regulations governing political parties at European level and the rules regarding their funding and shall, in implementing that Regulation, assume the tasks conferred upon it by these Rules of Procedure.
+- 9. The Bureau shall appoint the Secretary-General pursuant to Rule 207. - 10.
+The Bureau shall lay down the implementing rules relating to Regulation (EC) No 2004/2003 of the European Parliament and of the Council on the regulations

 - 11. The President and/or the Bureau may entrust one or more members of the Bureau with general or specific tasks lying within the competence of the President and/or the Bureau.
 At the same time the ways and means of carrying them out shall be laid down. - 12.
 When a new Parliament is elected, the outgoing Bureau shall remain in office until the first sitting of the new Parliament.